microsoft/playwright/docs/src/mock.md

 // Assert that the Playwright fruit is visible assertThat(page.getByText("Playwright", new Page.GetByTextOptions().setExact(true))).isVisible();
 ```
-From the trace of our test we can see that the route was fulfilled from the HAR file and the API was not called.
+In the trace of our test we can see that the route was fulfilled from the HAR file and the API was not called.
 ![trace showing the HAR file being used](https://github.com/microsoft/playwright/assets/13063165/1bd7ab66-ea4f-43c2-a4e5-ca17d4837ff1)

-If we inspect the response we can see our new fruit was added to the JSON, which was done by manually updating the hashed .txt file inside the 'hars' folder.
+If we inspect the response we can see our new fruit was added to the JSON, which was done by manually updating the hashed `.txt` file inside the `hars` folder.
 ![trace showing response from HAR file](https://github.com/microsoft/playwright/assets/13063165/db3117fc-7b02-4973-9a51-29e213261a6a)

 HAR replay matches URL and HTTP method strictly.
 For POST requests, it also matches POST payloads strictly.
 If multiple recordings match a request, the one with the most matching headers is picked.
 An entry resulting in a redirect will be followed automatically.

 Similar to when recording, if given HAR file name ends with `.zip`, it is considered an archive containing the HAR file along with network payloads stored as separate entries.
 You can also extract this archive, edit payloads or HAR log manually and point to the extracted har file.
 All the payloads will be resolved relative to the extracted har file on the file system.

-### Recording HAR with CLI
+#### Recording HAR with CLI

+We recommend the `update` option to record HAR file for your test.
+However, you can also record the HAR with Playwright CLI.

 Open the browser with Playwright CLI and pass `--save-har` option to produce a HAR file.
 Optionally, use `--save-har-glob` to only save requests you are interested in, for example API endpoints.
 If the har file name ends with `.zip`, artifacts are written as separate files and are all compressed into a single `zip`.